Government and Incentives

 The greater the government subsidy, the greater the government regulation over the enterprise/industry.
 More government money = more government requirements.
 He who pays the piper calls the tune.

 It quickly becomes more important to meet the arbitrarily defined requirements of the subsidy than to be creative and analyze the market.
-The massive, unquantifiable intelligence of all humanity, represented by market forces, is replaced by the arbitrary rules of a tiny group of bureaucrats as the driver of action.
+The massive, unquantifiable intelligence of all humanity, represented by market forces, is replaced by the arbitrary rules of political decision-makers as the driver of action.

 Once the subsidy starts, the farmers will do all they can to make sure it never stops.
 They’ll lobby, they’ll make it a ballot issue, they’ll justify its existence any way they can.
 They get used to it, and come to depend on it and account for it in their way of life and work.